Charles Rosen: Youth and education

-At age 17, Rosen enrolled in Princeton University, where he studied French, and also took courses in mathematics and philosophy.
+At age 17, Rosen enrolled at Princeton University, where he studied French, and also took courses in mathematics and philosophy.
 When he graduated in 1947, he was offered a fellowship of $2,000 to continue at Princeton in the French graduate program.
 He completed a PhD in 1951 with a dissertation on the poetry of Jean de La Fontaine under E.B.O.
 Borgerhoff.
 While in graduate school he roomed with his fellow student Michael Steinberg, who also went on to become a classical-music critic and renowned scholar in his own right.
 On a Fulbright fellowship, Rosen then went to Paris to continue to examine the relationship between poetry and music in sixteenth-century France.

 Rosen attained his status as a musical scholar with very little classroom training.
 Although the New Grove Dictionary of Music and Musicians refers to him as a student of the musicologist Oliver Strunk, Rosen never formally studied musicology with Strunk or anyone else.
 Rosen's extensive knowledge of music appears to have arisen partly from a culturally rich family background, and partly from reading.
 As Wroe reported:

 Through the Rosenthals, Rosen was connected to the New York musical scene. ...
 [He] says that by the time he went to Princeton, he knew all the music department socially.
 "So that made me too proud to take a degree in music, which I thought would be too easy.
 I sound like a snotty bastard, which I might have been, but I really did know more music as an undergraduate than the postgraduate students."

 Ivan Hewett suggests that a major temptation of Rosen's 1947 fellowship offer was that it offered him time to practice and to read extensively in the Princeton library.